vayujD/urban-mobility-route-optimisation/README.md

 6.  **Set up MongoDB:**

     Ensure you have MongoDB installed and running.
-Replace the MongoDB connection string placeholder in the `.env` file with your actual connection string.
+Create the MongoDB connection string placeholder in the `.env` as "DB = 'your mongoDB string'" with your actual connection string.
 You can use MongoDB Atlas for a cloud-based MongoDB instance.

 7.  **Set up Weatherstack API:**